Hospital, Nursing Home Notary

 There have been times when I felt bad for the patient, and I did not charge any fee due to their hardship.
 I leave some business cards with the family members, and they will call me in the future under better circumstances.

-As a special treat for a hospital or nursing home patient, I like to give them some chocolate candy.
+As a special treat for a hospital or nursing home patient, I like to offer them some chocolate candy.
 That usually gets a smile.

-I have served patients as old as age 95, and mothers with new born babies.
+I have served patients as old as age 100, and mothers with newborn babies.
 Colorado Springs hospital and nursing home notary visits provide a valuable service to the patients and are emotionally rewarding to a mobile notary.